 Cult fascination also took us—several times—past the Scientology motherplanetvoodooshipofmumbojumbo or whatever it’s called.

 We didn’t go in.
-Frankly we were kind of scared just looking at it, knowing that the bodies of Shelly Miscaviage and everyone who ever has been friends with Shelly Miscaviage probably are buried in a lime-filled pit beneath the marble floor.
+Frankly we were kind of scared just looking at it, knowing that the bodies of Shelly Miscavige and everyone who ever has been friends with Shelly Miscavige probably are buried in a lime-filled pit beneath the marble floor.
 Once when we were in Hemet, California, we drove past the so-called “Gold Base,” our every move followed by a zillion obvious CCTV cameras.
 These are weird and spooky places haunted by weird and spooky people.
 (For a good time, Google “Tom Cruise Scientology videos” and watch some of them.)